 After School Activities (ASAs) are provided for 5yo - 10 yo students each day from 3:00-3:45.
-ASAs include fee-based activities from outside professionals as well as a selection of free/nominal fee activities run by QSIA staff members.
-Activities usually change each quintile and options and sign-up information are announced in the QSIA Howling Wolf newsletter.
+Activities usually change each quintile and options, and sign-up information are announced in the QSI Astana Howling Wolf newsletter.
 Parents and members of the community who have skills that can be shared with students are encouraged to become involved in the activity program.